-- Severe and rapidly increasing pain, chills or fever (over 100 degrees). - Drainage from the incision. - A marked change in redness or swelling of the incision area. - Calf pain, swelling or hot feeling in your leg.
+- Severe and rapidly increasing pain, chills or fever (over 100 degrees). - ◆ Drainage from the incision. - A marked change in redness or swelling of the incision area. - Calf pain, swelling or hot feeling in your leg. - Any difficulty breathing, or pain in your side, back or rib area when breathing may also require a call to 911.